What is Destination Imagination?

-School-aged children work in teams from 2 to 7 members to solve long-term Challenges and practice Instant Challenges.
-The most important thing to remember is that this program is student driven!
+School-aged children work in teams from 2 to 7 members to solve long-term Challenges, Instant Challenges, and then present them at a tournament in the spring.
+The most important thing to remember is that this program is student-driven!
 There is absolutely no outside help allowed.
-Team managers are there to supervise, provide resources and teach skills, teamwork and problem solving skills.
+Team managers are there to supervise, provide resources and teach skills, teamwork, and problem-solving skills.
 The Team Members generate the ideas, execute the ideas, and plan a performance showcasing their ideas.

 Types of Challenges:

 Technical Scientific Fine Arts Improvisational Structural Service Learning